Tacticity

-a regular block, or a regular chain.
+Tacticity is the orderliness of the succession of configurational repeating units along the main chain of a macromolecule.
+Tacticity can be described using pairs of adjacent stereogenic units, known as diads, and longer sequences such as triads, tetrads, and pentads.
+In vinyl polymers, an isotactic macromolecule predominantly has the same stereochemical relationship between successive stereogenic units, a syndiotactic macromolecule predominantly has the alternative relationship, and an atactic macromolecule has no regular stereochemical sequence.

+Tacticity can strongly influence the physical properties of a polymer because it affects how regularly its chains can pack and therefore its crystallinity.
+Isotactic and syndiotactic polymers can form semicrystalline materials, whereas atactic polymers are generally amorphous.
+Consequently, different tactic forms of the same polymer can differ in properties including mechanical strength, melting point, solubility, solvent resistance, barrier properties, and optical clarity.

+Polymers with controlled tacticity are produced by stereocontrolled polymerization, in which stereoselectivity can arise from control by the growing polymer chain end or by the stereochemical environment of the catalyst.
+Tacticity is most commonly quantified using NMR spectroscopy, particularly proton or carbon-13 NMR, by measuring the relative abundances of diads, triads, or longer stereochemical sequences.
+Other methods sensitive to tacticity are X-ray powder diffraction, vibrational spectroscopy, and secondary ion mass spectrometry.

 Definition

 Examples of m diads in a polypropylene molecule.

 Examples of r diads in a polypropylene molecule.

 An isotactic (mm) triad in a polypropylene molecule.

 A syndiotactic (rr) triad in a polypropylene molecule.

 A heterotactic (rm) triad in a polypropylene molecule.

 Diads

 Two adjacent structural units in a polymer molecule constitute a diad.
 Diads overlap: each structural unit is considered part of two diads, one diad with each neighbor.
 If a diad consists of two identically oriented units, the diad is called an m diad (formerly meso diad, as in a meso compound, now proscribed).
 If a diad consists of units oriented in opposition, the diad is called an r diad (formerly racemo diad, as in a racemic compound, now proscribed).
 In the case of vinyl polymer molecules, an m diad is one in which the substituents are oriented on the same side of the polymer backbone; in the Natta projection, they both point into the plane or both point out of the plane.